 The task of calculating the trace width would be tiresome.
 Designers, therefore, use a PCB width calculator that provides the appropriate width for current to pass through without causing any damage to the PCB.
-The resultant thickness has wide internal layers due to the storage of more heat as the external layers transfer their heat through convection to them.
+The resultant thickness has broad internal layers due to the storage of more heat as the external layers transfer their heat through convection to them.

-It is recommendable to use internal trace width for all traces
+It is recommendable to use internal trace width for all traces.

 2、Standard PCB Fr-4 Thickness

 The Fr-4 material is a structure mainly composed of fiberglass weaved to a thin and cloth-looking sheet.
-It is the fiberglass that gives the Fr-4 popularity as a solid base for manufacturing of rigid circuit boards.
+It is the fiberglass that gives the Fr-4 popularity as a solid base for the manufacturing of rigid circuit boards.
 It is enclosed with a fire-resistant epoxy resin, and it is where the rigidity comes from.

 Image 2: Standard PCB Fr-4 Thickness

-Among other reasons the Fr-4 is popular is due to the low cost of its materials and its versatility.
+Among other reasons, the Fr-4 is popular is due to the low cost of its materials and its versatility.
 The FR-4 sheets have an immense dielectric strength as electrical insulators.
-Besides, they are lightweight, water and heat-resistant, in short, it is a material suitable for various environmental conditions.
+Besides, they are lightweight, water, and heat-resistant; in short, it is a material suitable for various environmental conditions.

 So with such a wide range of Fr-4 thickness, what factors would a designer consider in the manufacturing of a PCB?

 Design Requirements: Most manufacturers prefer thicker boards to thinner ones.
 Why?
-With Fr-4 substrate, thinner boards are more likely to get broken when they are too big.
+With Fr-4 substrate, narrower boards are more likely to get broken when they are too big.
 Also, they lack groove features.
 On the other hand, thicker boards are spectacularly flexible and have groove features.
 Therefore, it would be wise to consider the extra weight of a PCB.

 Impedance Matching: The thickness of the board is essential when dealing with multilayer boards since impedance matching is crucial.
-That is as the layers create the dialectic which facilitates impedance control.
+That is as the layers create the dialectic, which facilitates impedance control.

 Image 3: 4 Layer Thickness

-A manufacturer is usually aware that with high-frequency signals components like in a microwave impedance matching are vital and the capacitance ought to be taken into account on each layer.
+A manufacturer is usually aware that with high-frequency signals, components like in a microwave impedance matching are vital, and the capacitance ought to be taken into account on each layer.
 Without impedance matching, adequate board functionality amounts to almost zero.

 Connections: Another significant factor that affects the customer's desired width of a PCB design is the edge connector.
 During the manufacture of a PCB, a manufacturer ought to be careful with the Fr-4 thickness.
-In case the connector's mating part does not match, the results would be damage of the PCB.
+In case the connector's mating part does not match, the results would be damage to the PCB.

 To avoid such accidents, the materials used in the making of a PCB are decided after the circuit design is complete.
 It acts as a template or blueprint of a PCB that accurately fits the mating part of a connector or component.